BoQsc/Godot-3D-Male-Base-Mesh/README.md

 colored wireframes temporary: these are known as Gizmos and can be disabled by
 clicking "Perspective" button on the left top corner in the scene of Godot

+The next step would probably be creating animations for Male Base Mesh.
+However the overall revision of Male Base Mesh might be needed and important to have.

 # Godot-Male-Base-Mesh
 > I'm making a game and just wanted to help other game developers so i made a
 >  male base mesh with a full rig and uv unwrapped it and put it under the CC0 license.